itdxer/neupy/site/docs/layers/create-custom-layers.rst

 Layers with activation function
 *******************************

-If you want to have a layer that behaves like any other built-in layer with activation function in the NeuPy, you should inherit your class from the other NeuPy class.
+If you want to have a layer that behaves like any other built-in layer with activation function in the NeuPy, you should inherit your class from the ``ActivationLayer`` class.
 Let's consider and example of layer with a square activation function.

 .. code-block:: python